Last reviewed on 14th September 2023 by Martin Alexander (Mortgage Advisor)

 How much deposit will I need for a regulated buy to let?

-The majority of lenders will require at least a 25% deposit and will only lend up to 75% LTV.
-That being said, each lender is different and as a result of the mortgage being regulated, lenders have less movement on how flexible they can be.
+Most lenders will require at least a 25% deposit and will only lend up to 75% LTV.
+That being said, lenders will have less flexibility due to the regulation involved.

-The best mortgage deals are typically available for when higher deposits are used.
-This is because lenders have more security on their loan and can therefore lower their mortgage rates accordingly.
-If you have a 40% deposit and only need a 60% LTV, then you should be eligible for some headline rates.
+The best mortgage deals are typically available when higher deposits are used.
+This is because lenders have more security on their loans and can therefore lower their mortgage rates accordingly.
+If you have a 40% deposit and only need a 60% mortgage, then you should be eligible for some headline rates.

 How much can I borrow with a regulated buy to let?

-The way lenders assess affordability on regulated buy to let mortgages are completely different to the way conventional buy to let mortgages are assessed.
-Conventional buy to let is usually assessed on the rental income as a forefront for the loan.
+Regulated buy to let mortgages are assessed in a completely different way from conventional buy to let mortgages.
+Conventional buy to let is typically assessed on the rental income of the property, rather than the applicant.
 Regulated buy to let is largely calculated on the income and affordability of the borrower.
-The main reason behind this is that lenders want to be satisfied that the borrower can repay the mortgage irrespective of whether or not the property is generating a rental income.
+This is because lenders want to be satisfied that the borrower can repay the mortgage, even if the property isn’t generating a rental income.

-If you already have a regulated buy to let, but your family member is moving out, then you should be able to switch to a standard buy to let mortgage.
-Always be honest with your lender or advisor about any changes to the property for which you have a mortgage on.
+If you have a regulated buy to let and your family member is moving out, then you should be able to switch to a standard buy to let mortgage.
+Always be honest with your lender and advisor about any changes to the property while you have a mortgage.
 Furthermore, switching to a standard buy to let from a regulated buy to let can have advantages.
-For instance, take a look below.

 - Better mortgage rates